enter-dragon/depthcharge-guide/Post‐install-setups.md

     3.1.
 Check if all devices work (touchscreen, touchpad, keyboard, keyboard backlight, etc...).
 Keep in mind that not all hardware will necessarily behave 1:1 compared to ChromeOS.
     3.2.
 If some device doesnt work, check your kernel config for an option to enable it.
 4. Keyboard layout.
 As of time of writing, [keyd](https://github.com/rvaiya/keyd) is an awesome choice to remap the keys, as not all actions translate 1:1 from ChromeOS into Linux.
+5. **IF** you created an image instead of directly mounting the usb, expand the last partition to fill the whole drive and do not forget to expand the filesystem inside that partition.